 Discriminatory Harassment Resolution Process

 This policy will be adjudicated by the student-run College Conduct Board and will be used when a student believes that they have experienced discriminatory harassment by another student or students in their college experience.
+In the case of the School for School Work, conduct under this policy will be heard by its designated hearing board made up of faculty and staff.
 However, prior to a formal adjudication process the following mechanism may be available to parties:

 Informal Resolution Procedures